 6.1.1 Qualification of the organization according to the criteria of Annex B to [ITU-T A.5] is to be conducted before considering establishing one of the modes of collaboration listed in clause 7.2.

-NOTE – Organizations which are already qualified according to Recommendations ITU-T A.4, A.5 or A.6 are considered to satisfy clause 6.1.1.

 6.1.2 In addition, the organization is expected to have a process by which its output documents are published and regularly maintained (i.e., reaffirmed, revised, withdrawn, etc.).

 6.1.3 The organization is also expected to have a document change control process, including a clear, unambiguous document numbering scheme.
 In particular, a feature to look for is that updated versions of a given document be distinguishable from the earlier versions.